Prostate cancer is a health concern with significant incidence.

 Screening for Prostate Carcinoma

-If a healthy adult suspects they have this cancer, they can do a prostate cancer screening.
+If a healthy adult suspects they may have this cancer, they can undergo prostate cancer screening.
 There are two tests that can identify the health issue.
 These are:

 DRE (digital rectal examination)